Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-From this figure, we note the further reduction in predictive uncertainty and improved mean curve prediction under joint modeling of the three curves, as each curve has detailed information in different regions of the camel.
-In addition, note that rotation pre-processing actually impacts fits quite differently; for instance, the first and second camels have more distinct rear legs, and apparent self-intersections in the predicted mean for the second camel disappear when properly rotationally aligned.
+Note the reduction in predictive uncertainty obtained in fitting multiple-output models compared to the baseline model.
+Additionally, we obtain improved mean curve prediction under joint modeling of the three curves, as each curve has borrowed detailed information from other curves in different regions of the camel.
+The rotation preprocessing actually impacts fits quite differently: the first and second camels have more distinct rear legs, and apparent self-intersections in the predictive mean for the second camel disappear when properly rotationally aligned.
+The aligned multiple-output GP recovers the original boundaries of all three camels much better that the other models, both visually and quantitatively.